BabyMamba-HAR: Lightweight Selective State Space Models for Efficient Human Activity Recognition on Resource Constrained Devices: Introduction

 Despite this alignment, the design space for lightweight SSMs in HAR remains insufficiently characterized.
 Critical questions include: (1) How should multi-channel sensor streams be projected into the state space backbone?
 (2) How should bidirectionality be implemented for windowed classification without doubling parameters?
 (3) Which temporal aggregation strategies remain robust under extreme parameter constraints?

 These questions are addressed through a systematic study of two novel BabyMamba-HAR architectures evaluated under a unified protocol across eight public datasets.
 The contributions of this work are:

-\begin{itemize} \item Two complementary lightweight SSM architectures: CI-BabyMamba-HAR with channel independent processing for noise robustness, and Crossover-BiDir-BabyMamba-HAR with early fusion for computational efficiency on high channel datasets. \item A weight tied bidirectional scanning mechanism that doubles the effective receptive field without additional parameters. \item A lightweight context gated temporal attention pooling head that focuses on discriminative timesteps. \item Evaluation across eight benchmarks with unified preprocessing, subject independent splits, and five random seed statistical reporting. \item Systematic ablation studies isolating the contribution of bidirectionality, pooling strategy, stem architecture, and model hyperparameters. \end{itemize}
+\begin{itemize} \item Two complementary lightweight SSM architectures: CI-BabyMamba-HAR with channel independent processing for noise robustness, and Crossover-BiDir-BabyMamba-HAR with early fusion for computational efficiency on high channel datasets. \item A weight tied bidirectional scanning mechanism that doubles the effective receptive field without additional parameters. \item A lightweight context gated temporal attention pooling head that focuses on discriminative timesteps. \item Evaluation across eight benchmarks with unified preprocessing, subject independent splits, and five random seed statistical reporting. \item Systematic ablation studies isolating the contribution of bidirectionality, pooling strategy, stem architecture, and model hyperparameters. \item A novel embedded deployment implementation featuring a fused streaming selective scan engine with lifetime aware memory management.
+This runtime reduces the peak memory bottleneck from $\mathcal{O}(B \cdot d_{\text{model}} \cdot L \cdot d_{\text{state}})$ to $\mathcal{O}(B \cdot d_{\text{model}} \cdot d_{\text{state}})$, natively supporting weight-tied bidirectional and channel-streaming execution.
+Evaluated on the Raspberry Pi Pico~2 and ESP32 with mixed precision, this approach achieved full dataset coverage and high numerical parity, overcoming the severe deployability limitations observed in standard TFLite micro baselines. \end{itemize}